ichi-h/either-monad/README.md

 # either-monad

-Implementation of Either Monad in JS
+Implementation of Either Monad in TS.